 Chad Shomura is a political theorist, teacher, and artist based in Denver, Colorado.

-Chad was born and raised on Oʻahu, Hawaiʻi.
+Chad was born and raised on occupied Oʻahu, Hawaiʻi.
 He received his BA and MA in Political Science from the University of Hawaiʻi at Mānoa and his PhD in Political Science from the Johns Hopkins University with a focus in Political Theory.
 He is now Assistant Professor of Ethnic Studies at the University of Colorado Denver.

 Chad's work focuses on affect and politics at the intersections of race, sexuality, coloniality, species, and materiality.
 It explores minoritarian struggles to survive and thrive, as well as the alternative ideas, aesthetics, and worlds that are created along the way.
 In his research and teaching, Chad engages canonical and nontraditional political thinkers through fields such as feminist, queer, and American studies and through various media, including poetry, literature, and film.